Soro Hot Springs, Ol Kokwe Island

 The last eruption of the volcano took place here in the last thousand years times.
 Volcanic heat still is felt here – there still are several geothermal areas.
 Especially active springs are located in the northeastern peninsula of the island, here are located boiling springs, mud pools, and fumaroles, some are depositing sulfur.

-Deeper the temperature of the water reaches 180°C, but at the surface, it the temperature of the water is 81 – 96°C. There is found opaline silica which formed when these hot springs were still inundated by the lake water.
+Deeper in the ground the temperature of the water reaches 180°C, but at the surface, the temperature of the water is 81 – 96°C. There is found opaline silica which formed when these hot springs were still inundated by the lake water.

 In 1902 here (above the lake level) existed springs which on a regular basis erupted – geysers.
 Over the last decades, geysers have not been observed here anymore.